 John Fitzpatrick, an Associate Professor at Stockholm University, said, “Human eggs release chemicals called chemoattractants that attract sperm to unfertilized eggs.
 We wanted to know if eggs use these chemical signals to pick which sperm they attract.”

 Scientists studied the sperm response to follicular fluid, which surrounds eggs and contains sperm chemoattractants.
-They determine how those chemical breadcrumbs act differently on sperm from different males.
+They determine how those chemical breadcrumbs act differently on the sperm of different males.

 Professor Fitzpatrick said, “Follicular fluid from one female was better at attracting sperm from one male, while follicular fluid from another female was better at attracting sperm from a different male.”